Skip to main content

 It is rare that your roofer will offer any kind of warranty on a minor repair.
 This is because it can lead a customer to believe that a minor repair to one area of their roof will constitute full responsibility to that contractor over the whole area or the entire roofing system.

 Roof repairs usually involve fixing specific issues and may not provide the comprehensive coverage that a new roof installation would.
-Because of this manufacturers will not warranty their materials for a repair.
+Because of this, manufacturers will not warranty their materials for a repair.

 To ensure peace of mind about your warranty, you may benefit from a full replacement rather than a repair on your roof.